Transformers in the loop: Polarity in neural models of language: Next step: Cardinality dependency

 In total, 968 participants were recruited.
 We filtered out the data from those who gave wrong answers to more than 30\% of the filter/control items in the main part of the task.
 We were left with 656 participants (= 10496 test items; more than a 2/3 of our pool of test items).
 Fig. \ref{humans} shows the {\bf results} of the experiment.
 We used the binomial test to analyze the data.
 The boxes in the plot show the 95\% confidence interval.

 {\bf Result \#1}: The effect of the numeral is confirmed both within and across the two types of contexts (lines 1, 6, 9 and 10 in Fig. \ref{humans}). {\bf Result \#2:} {\sc at least} and {\sc more than} are not ordered with respect to each other (lines 7 and 8).
-It's possible to find a particular numeral where the difference reaches significance (line 2), but overall there is no clear order. {\bf Result \#3:} Our data don't show a statistically significant flip between contexts with different numeral values.
-Even though one side of the flip is there (line 3), the flip of this pair didn't reach significance (line 5).
+It is possible to find a particular numeral where the difference reaches significance (line 2), but overall there is no clear order. {\bf Result \#3:} Our data do not show a statistically significant flip between contexts with different numeral values.
+Even though one side of the flip is there (line 3), the flip of this pair did not reach significance (line 5).

 {\bf Conclusion:} The results are generally in line with the trend observed in section 6: the higher the numeral, the worse the context gets for an NPI.
-This is the first experimental confirmation of this trend, to the best of our knowledge.
-What's noteworthy is that we first found it via LRM -- and only then confirmed it with human subjects.
+This is the first experimental confirmation of this effect, to the best of our knowledge.
+It is noteworthy that we first found it via LRM -- and then confirmed it with human participants.

-A more specific effect of this trend -- what we call a `flip' in a context pair -- is seen in our data as a tendency, but the effect didn't reach significance.
-It could be a BERT artifact -- or the lack of it could be an artifact of our experiment.
-A better choice of numerals or a higher number of participants could sharpen these results.
+A more specific result of this effect -- what we call a `flip' -- is seen in our data as a tendency, but the effect did not reach significance.
+It could be an LRM artifact -- or the lack of it could be an artifact of our experiment.
+A different choice of numerals or a higher number of participants could sharpen these results.
 We leave this for future work.